KarolKozikowski/KarolKozikowski/README.md

-- 👋 Hi, I’m @KarolKozikowski
-- 👀 I’m interested in IT, aviation, geography
+This is my main account where I upload projects that I think are worth sharing, but I do sometimes push changes from my student account when I work on a school computer.

-- 🌱 I’m currently learning WEB + Cybersecurity
+- 🌱 I’m currently learning Cybersecurity + Web Dev
-- 💞️ I’m looking to collaborate on any IT internship
 - 📫 How to reach me: kozikowski.karol03@gmail.com

 <!---